amrahsy/sisense-terraform-playgrounds/aws-eks-fsx/README.md

 ### Requirements
 ---
 :::info
 In this guide, the installation steps are executed from within a vagrant VM.
-If you do not prefer to set up the vagrant VM, you must install the required utilities listed below.
+If you do not prefer to set up the vagrant VM, you must install the required utilities before.
 :::
 * [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli) - `~> v1.2.2`
 * [Kubectl CLI](https://kubernetes.io/docs/tasks/tools/#kubectl)